timothycrosley/streamdeck-ui/README.md

 - Pull requests should be made against the `develop` branch, so please make sure you check out the `develop` branch.
 - Pull requests should include tests and documentation as appropriate.
 - When opening a pull request, if possible, attach a screenshot or GIF of the changes.
-- Please read the [contributing guide](https://www.notion.so/cfcolaco/docs/contributing.md) for more information and instructions on how to get started.
+- Please read the [contributing guide](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/blob/main/docs/contributing/contributing-guide.md) for more information and instructions on how to get started.

+### Feature Requests

+Open a new discussion with the `feature request` tag and describe the feature you would like to see implemented.
+If you have a screenshot or GIF of the feature, please attach it to the discussion.

+### Bug Reports

+Open a bug report [here](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/issues) and follow the template.
+Please include as much information as possible.

+### Have a Question?

+If you need any help, have a question, or just want to discuss something related to the project, please feel free to open a [discussion](https://github.com/streamdeck-linux-gui/streamdeck-linux-gui/discussions).

 ## Known issues